What are the most spectacular roads on the Arabian Peninsula?

 Harrat Uwayrid is a mountain pass at an elevation of 1,226m (4,022ft) above sea level, located in AlUla, Al Madinah Province of Saudi Arabia.

-Abha: Exploring the High-Altitude Heritage of the Asir Mountains
+Driving the vertical drop of the Asir Mountains in Abha

 Off-Road Driving: 5 Technical Adventures to Master the Desert Sands